July 31st

 None of these will remain consistent throughout one's life.
 The answers to these questions keep changing based on many external factors as well as personal growth.
 Contemplating these gives a person an opportunity to re-evaluate his life at each step and patch a leak at the earliest.

 A small leak can wreck a great ship.
-If caught in time, one can save a whole lot of time and trouble for himself later.
+Catching in time can save a lot of time and trouble later.
+Stop, rethink, re-evaluate—do not hesitate to make tough decisions.

 pada vigrahaH: